 So, you’ve just arrived in paradise or maybe you’re about to jet off to a new destination.
-You can’t wait to get underwater, but you don’t want to take the plunge with just anyone.
+You can’t wait to get underwater, but you don’t want to take the plunge with just any diving shop.

-In most scuba diving destinations, the streets and beach fronts are littered with an overwhelming number of dive centres offering day trips and courses, but how do you choose?
+In most scuba diving destinations, the streets and beach fronts are littered with an overwhelming number of diving shops offering day trips and courses, but how do you choose?
 Although it is tempting to just pick the first one you stumble across, there are a few important things that you might want to consider.

 Here is our advice for picking the best scuba diving shop for you.

 You get what you pay for.

-Price should never be a deciding factor when choosing a scuba diving centre.
+Price should never be a deciding factor when choosing a scuba diving shop.
 You wouldn’t skydive with the cheapest operator just because they were the cheapest, would you?
 Never put your desire to save money above your personal safety.
 Check out theses dive computer reviews.

 There is no such thing as cheap scuba diving.

 If the price appears low it’s often because you will have to pay extra to cover; training books, rental gear, fuel for the boat or the certification fee.
 It is always worth checking that the price includes everything for your day’s diving or diving course.

 A dive shop with an outstanding reputation and supplies like best scuba masks, including a highly experienced staff, who will prioritise your comfort and safety, is what you will be focused on.
 Fortunately, many places, like here on the Gili Islands, standardise all prices for scuba diving courses and fun dives across the board to ensure best practices.
 Make sure to check for dive agency standards, for example, PADI accredited.